 I love this Yeats poem.
-A sequence of events and coincidences, and a bookmark gone astray have inspired its treatment here, both in terms of the artwork and the interpretation of the poem itself.
+A coincidence, a sequence of events, and a bookmark gone astray have inspired its treatment here, both in terms of the artwork and the interpretation of the poem itself.
 Clicking on the image below will

 I framed it.